 Shawna is still a bit overcome, but she sees her son feeling safe for the first time in a long time, she doesn’t need more motivation.

 “Pack what clothes you want, any personal items you need.
 Everything else will be provided.”

 The man, Daemon Wright, now neutralized and dragged by Chan to what looks like a small office, lies on the floor unconscious.
 The woman and boy pack a couple of suitcases a plastic trash bag full of clothes, her makeup and a few other toiletries.
 Two disciples appear, take them downstairs to a waiting van.
 Another van waits near the front of the apartment.
 As Chan slams the door on the second van, a squad car pulls up.
 We sit silently inside until the two officers enter the building, then the monk driving pulls away from the curb, with me, Nikko, Chan and Daemon on the flat floor in back.
 The two cops enter an empty apartment with blood on the floor but nobody home.
 While they question neighbors, we come to an empty warehouse in Chinatown.
 Daemon is tied up in a tight bundle of picture wire and duct tape.
 I inject him with a barbiturate, he’ll be out for a while.
-The monk will stay in the warehouse; we return to the apartment and have dinner.
+The monk will stay in the warehouse; we return to our condo and have dinner.